Machar6/FractalGenerator/README.md

 Whether you are a **mathematician**, a **student**, a **developer**, or simply curious about fractals, this tool lets you dive deep into their properties, rendering techniques, and mathematical intricacies.
 It is intended both for educational purposes and for anyone interested in experimenting with fractal visualization.

-Feel free to explore the code, run the application, and<sub>sub</sub> customize it to suit your needs.
+Feel free to explore the code, run the application, and customize it to suit your needs.
 **Contributions and feedback are welcome!**

 # Fundamentals of Fractal Theory